 LED Voltage Formula

-• Where Vled is the LED Voltage (Volts)
+• Where VLED is the LED voltage (volts)

-• R is the LED resistance (ohms)
+• R is the series (current-limiting) resistor value (ohms)

-• I is the LED current (amps)
+• I is the LED current through the series circuit (amps)

-• Vs is the source voltage (volts)
+• VS is the source voltage (volts)

 How to Calculate LED Voltage?